Congressional District # 02

 UNIVERSITY OF MINNESOTA (ROSEMOUNT RESEARCH CENTER)EPA ID# MND980613780

-Site ResponsibilityThis site is being addressed through state and potentially responsible parties' (PRP) actions.
-The site is part of the United States Environmental Protection Agency's (EPA's) Enforcement Deferral Pilot Agreement with the Minnesota Pollution Control Agency (MPCA) and MPCA is the lead agency overseeing cleanup at the site.
+Site ResponsibilityThis site iwas addressed by the University of Minnesota under State oversight.
+The site is part of the United States Environmental Protection Agency's (EPA's) Enforcement Deferral Pilot Agreement with the Minnesota Pollution Control Agency (MPCA) and MPCA continues to be the lead agency for the site, as well as the lead agency for investigation and future cleanup of other areas of the UMRRC, including the area known as UMore Park.

 Threats and ContaminantsSoils were contaminated with polychlorinated biphenyls (PCBs), lead, and copper.
 Groundwater was contaminated with volatile organic compounds (VOCs), primarily chloroform.

-Cleanup ProgressThe University of Minnesota and the MPCA signed a response order by consent on May 30, 1985, under the Minnesota Superfund law.
-The record of decision (ROD), dated June 29, 1990, documents the selection of a groundwater pump and treatment system as the remedy for contaminated groundwater; offsite disposal of lead, copper, and PCB-contaminated soil that could not be economically separated from lead and copper contaminated soil; and onsite thermal desorption with fume incineration of other PCB-contaminated soil.
+Cleanup ProgressThe University of Minnesota and the MPCA signed a Response Order by Consent in 1985 under the Minnesota Superfund law.
+The record of decision (ROD), dated June 29, 1990, documents the selection of a groundwater pump and treatment system as the remedy for contaminated groundwater; offsite disposal of lead, copper, and PCB-contaminated soil that could not be economically separated from lead and copper-contaminated soil; and onsite thermal desorption with fume incineration of other PCB-contaminated soil.

 In 1988, based on new toxicological information, the health-based drinking water guideline for chloroform was raised from 1.9 to 57 parts per billion (ppb).
 Since the concentration of chloroform in all residential wells was below 57 ppb, the drinking water advisories issued to 27 Rosemount residences were not necessary; however, the university chose to provide a community water supply with distribution lines to these residences.
 Construction began in 1989 and was completed in 1991.
 MPCA approved pump and treatment system shutdown in October 1991.

-In July and August 1990, the university disposed of 4,384 tons of lead/PCB-contaminated soil in Resource Conservation and Recovery Act (RCRA) and/or Toxic Substance Control Act (TSCA) landfills.
+In 1990, the university disposed of 4,384 tons of lead/PCB-contaminated soil in Resource Conservation and Recovery Act (RCRA) and/or Toxic Substance Control Act (TSCA) landfills.
 Removal of high levels of copper was associated with the removal of this lead-contaminated soil.
 An additional 100 cubic yards of lead-contaminated soil was removed to an approved landfill in 1993.
 A total of approximately 7,000 cubic yards of PCB-contaminated soil was burned in the thermal destruction unit.
-Soil containing low levels of PCBs and ash from the incinerator were placed in an onsite landfill, which was capped and vegetated.
+Soil containing low levels of PCBs and ash from the incinerator were placed in an onsite containment unit, which was covered and vegetated.
 All construction was completed in June 1996.
-A second Five-Year Review was completed on June 21, 2002.
-The second review stated the remedy remains protective of human health and the environment.

 ContactsRemedial Project Manager, U.S. EPA